← Back to 史記

 使西 使

 Li Yiji recommended his younger brother Li Shang, who was given command of several thousand men to follow the Lord of Pei southwest and seize territory.
-Li Yiji regularly served as a persuader, riding swiftly on missions to the various lords.
+Li Yiji regularly served as a persuader, riding swiftly on missions to the feudal lords.

 5